Bangladesh protests: What's next after court cuts quotas? – DW – 07/22/2024

 "Violence spread and lives were lost because the government was not expecting such a reaction around the country.
 The ruling party was quite complacent after the January election and thought it was invincible," he said.

-"Unfortunately, the victims of the quota movement won't have justice, definitely not under the present government," Riaz stressed, adding that Hasina's government has a track record of resorting to "brute force" to tamper opposition.
+"Unfortunately, the victims of the quota movement won't have justice, definitely not under the present government," Riaz stressed, adding that Hasina's government has a track record of resorting to "brute force" to tamp down opposition.

 Opposition parties 'taking advantage'

-Bangladesh's government has blamed opposition parties for instigating violence and has arrested some of their leaders in the past few days.
+Bangladesh's government has blamed opposition parties for instigating violence and has arrested some of their leaders over the past few days.

 Mannan acknowledged that the government could have solved the quota issue better, and much earlier, but, he thinks that "the situation is under control" now.

-"Her aura of invincibility— the idea that she can maintain control and keep any dissent in check—has been shattered.
-Her legitimacy, already fragile after returning to power in an election boycotted by the opposition, has been greatly weakened," he told DW.
+"Her aura of invincibility— the idea that she can maintain control and keep any dissent in check — has been shattered.
+Her legitimacy, already fragile after returning to power in an election boycotted by the opposition, has been greatly weakened," he said.

 Edited by: Wesley Rahn